Guns Germs and Steel

 Diamond overlooks entirely not only the crucial support from non-Incan native allies, but also the overwhelming degree to which any government, Andean or Spanish, depended on a functioning tier of local, regional, and interregional ruling cadres.
 (Cahill 2010:215,224)

 Charles Mann makes a similar point in 1491: New Revelations of the Americas Before Columbus.
-But the point is even more forcibly expressed in Matthew Restall’s book Seven Myths of the Spanish Conquest (2003).
-As Restall notes, the decisions to make these alliances and compromises were not necessarily bad ones.
+Matthew Restall expresses the point even more forcibly in Seven Myths of the Spanish Conquest (2003).
+As Restall notes, people made decisions to form alliances and compromises.
+They were not necessarily bad decisions.
 Some native peoples were able to live their lives in relative peace and autonomy, even after the events of the conquest.
 Some even gained from the conquest.
 And the conquest was hardly completed in one fell swoop (for a fuller account, see Myths of the Spanish Conquest – Indigenous Allies & Politics of Empire)

 The Jared Diamond of Guns, Germs, and Steel has almost no role for human agency–the ability people have to make decisions and influence outcomes.
 Europeans become inadvertent, accidental conquerors.
 Natives succumb passively to their fate.
 But in 2005 Jared Diamond debuts another book, Collapse: How Societies Choose to Fail or Succeed.
 Suddenly choice and agency are back!